Change the Nightly Maintenance and Directory Sync times

 schedule.monthly - Responsible for the timing of the monthly Quota Allocation task.

-It’s also worth noting other config keys available for advanced reporting configuration, like changing the day of the week that weekly / monthly reports are run.
+It’s also worth noting other config keys available for advanced reporting configuration, like changing the day of the week that weekly / monthly reports are run - and also changing the time of day that the scheduled reports are run.
 You can find out more about that on the Advanced Reporting Options page.

 keywords: MON-FRI, cron, schedule, changing schedule, 0 30 10 ? * MON-FRI, 0 20 0 ? * 1, 0 30 0 1 * ?, 0 0 * * * ?, 0 55 0 * * ?, 0 10 0 * * ?, change Scheduled reports delivery times, nightly sync, maintenance window, user sync time, 12.55am, synchronisation, nightly maintenance, maintenence